 You might find that you become scared of going out alone or to public places because you're worried about having another panic attack.
-If this fear becomes very intense, it may be called agoraphobia (see our pages on phobias for more information).
+If this fear becomes very intense, it may be called agoraphobia.
+See our pages on types of phobia for more information.

 "I felt like I couldn't breathe, I just wanted to get out, to go somewhere else, but I couldn't because I was on a train."

-Watch Polly, Lewis, Faisal, Brian and Shelley share how panic attacks feel for them, and talk about what helps:
+Watch Lewis, Polly, Faisal, Shelley and Brian share how panic attacks feel for them, and talk about what helps:

-Panic attacks can happen during the day or night.
+Panic attacks happen at different times for everyone.
 Some people have one panic attack then don't ever experience another, or you might find that you have them regularly, or several in a short space of time.
 You might notice that particular places, situations or activities seem to trigger panic attacks.
 For example, they might happen before a stressful appointment.

-Most panic attacks last between 5–20 minutes.
+Most panic attacks last between 5 to 20 minutes.
 They can come on very quickly.
-Your symptoms will usually peak (be at their worst) within 10 minutes.
+Your symptoms will usually be at their worst within 10 minutes.
 You might also experience symptoms of a panic attack over a longer period of time.
 This could be because you're having a second panic attack, or you're experiencing other symptoms of anxiety.

 "My panic attacks seem to come out of the blue now.
 But in fact, they seem to be triggered mainly at night when I want to go to sleep but cannot stop my mind racing, experiencing worry and panic about anything that may be on my mind."

 Panic attacks can be frightening, but there are things you can do to help yourself cope.
-It could help to keep print these tips out and keep them somewhere easy to find.
+It could help to print off these tips, or write them down, and keep them somewhere easy to find.